 See Crunch Automation basics for more information.

-If the input variable is a derived categorical variable, it will return an error since it's not possible to perform casting with options to a derived variable.
+If the input variable is a derived variable, it returns an error since it's not possible to perform casting with options to a derived variable.

-CONVERT var1, var2 TO NUMERIC; CONVERT var3, var4 TO CATEGORICAL WITH VALUE "a" TO CODE 1 MISSING, VALUE "b" TO CODE 2; CONVERT var3, var4 TO CATEGORICAL WITH VALUE 1 TO "First", VALUE 2 TO "Second", VALUE 3 TO "Third";
+REPLACE CONVERT var1, var2 TO NUMERIC; REPLACE CONVERT var3, var4 TO CATEGORICAL WITH VALUE "a" TO "Letter A" CODE 1 MISSING, VALUE "b" TO "Letter B" CODE 2; REPLACE CONVERT var3, var4 TO CATEGORICAL WITH VALUE 1 TO "First", VALUE 2 TO "Second", VALUE 3 TO "Third";